The North Circular Tour

 Juntusranta–Hossa, approx. 42 km

 Heading north again you will arrive at Hossa where our accommodation is a cabin or apartment just outside Hossa National Park.
 Hossa is known for its crystal-clear lakes and handsome pine heathlands and has plenty of hiking trails as well as opportunities for canoeing.
 A recommended excursion for a day hiking trip is Värikalliot, where you can view the oldest rock paintings in northern Finland dating back some 4000 year.
 The easy 3 km Muikkupuro trail takes you to one of the most scenic spots in Hossa – a lean-to-shelter on the shores of a narrow meandering river.
 Hossa Visitor Centre offers information on trails and maps as well as rental canoes.
-Guided tours are available at extra cost.

 Day 6: Visit a Reindeer Park